swcarpentry/shell-novice/_episodes/04-loop.md

 ---
-layout: page
-title: The Unix Shell
+title: "Loops"
-subtitle: Loops
-minutes: 15
+teaching: 15
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Write a loop that applies one or more commands separately to each file in a set of files."
+- "Trace the values taken on by a loop variable during execution of the loop."
+- "Explain the difference between a variable's name and its value."
+- "Explain why spaces and some punctuation characters shouldn't be used in file names."
+- "Demonstrate how to see what commands have recently been executed."
+- "Re-run recently executed commands without retyping them."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Write a loop that applies one or more commands separately to each file in a set of files.
-(Create)
-> *   Trace the values taken on by a loop variable during execution of the loop.
-(Analyze)
-> *   Explain the difference between a variable's name and its value.
-(Understand)
-> *   Explain why spaces and some punctuation characters shouldn't be used in file names.
-(Understand)
-> *   Demonstrate how to see what commands have recently been executed.
-(Apply)
-> *   Re-run recently executed commands without retyping them.
-(Apply)

 **Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
 Similar to wildcards and tab completion, using loops also reduces the